Looking for great margaritas in downtown Cincinnati? Enjoy these downtown favorites and enjoy the fresh, crisp flavors of this classic favorite.

 Here are Our Top 5 Spots to Get a Margarita in Downtown Cincinnati:

 Located on Vine Street in Over the Rhine, Bakersfield is one of my favorite places for drinks (and food).
 Their margarita arrived in a salt rimmed glass Ball jar, with lots of ice and a lime garnish.
 This one packed a punch!
 One was all I needed.

-Bakersfield is located in OTR so you’ll have to plan for this stop if you’re going to a show.
-I should also add that they can have a wait on certain days so call ahead if that’s important.
-Both the Aronoff Center and Bakersfield are close to streetcar stops so that’s a good option if you don’t want to park twice.
+Bakersfield is located in OTR.
+I should add that they can have a wait on certain days so call ahead if that’s important.
+Bakersfield is close to streetcar stops so that’s a good option if you’re already downtown and have other places to visit.

 This place never disappoints!
 They have a huge menu, full of authentic Mexican dishes.
 Honestly, it’s one of my favorite choices for lunch downtown.